 - Speaking positions: ”Keep track of the events calendar throughout the year.
 Target some events that fit within your domain.
 Determine topics that are relevant to your brand and your audience and submit a request to speak.”

-Fair’s three key pieces of advice for female grads:
+Fair’s three key pieces of advice for women in tech:

 - “Be confident in who you are and what you can achieve.
 Decide on what you want and go for it.”